takigama/PaPaPaR/README.md

 ## Thanks

-Thanks go to the folk who do arduino, the folk who do stm32duino and many others probably.
+Thanks go to the folk who do arduino, the folk who do stm32duino, to the folk who do KiCad and many others probably.
 As of the current version the only hardware designer is me...
 Im also the only coder... and the only everything else but would welcome others

 ## Where it starts